meltano/sdk/docs/guides/sql-tap.md

-from sqlalchemy import Numeric from singer_sdk import typing as th from singer_sdk.connectors import SQLConnector from singer_sdk.connectors.sql import SQLToJSONSchema
+from sqlalchemy import Numeric from singer_sdk import typing as th from singer_sdk.sql import SQLConnector from singer_sdk.sql.connector import SQLToJSONSchema

 from my_sqlalchemy_dialect import VectorType